B&B Eastbourne – Local Area

-It also offers good dining choices with excellent local beers.
+It also offers good dining choices with excellent local lagers and ales.

-For all ages, there is the Victorian Pier which dates back to 1872, short boat trips to Beachy Head, two local adventure playgrounds, one of which is under cover, a good choice of restrauants, Bandstand, and numerous parks and gardens.
-Sovereign Harbour,
+For all ages, there is the Victorian Pier which dates back to 1872, short boat trips to Beachy Head, two local adventure playgrounds, one of which is under cover, a good choice of restaurants, Bandstand, and numerous parks and gardens.

-Eastbourne has the biggest Marina in Europe, a train that runs along the seafront to a timetable, and everything to make the tired but happy.
+Eastbourne has the biggest Marina in Europe.
+A train that runs along the seafront to a timetable.
+Everything to make the tired but happy.
 Drusillas Family Zoo is only a 15 minute drive away, and a full day can be spent here.